FirstLegoLeague/launcher/docs/userguide.md

 Once all the scoring requirements of a mission have been marked, the mission score value is shown, and the accumulated points are updated.
 The page automatically scrolls to the next mission.

-If you get to the end of the scoresheet without having marked all the missions you will see a red `Some missions are incomplete` notification.
+If you get to the end of the scoresheet without having scored all the missions, you will see a red `Some missions are incomplete` notification.

 <img src="scoring-mission-incomplete.png" style="width:75%">